 - 1. The video management system shall provide a documented Software Development Kit (SDK) to allow integration to and integration from third-party software. - 2.
 SDK functionality shall require authentication to the system. - 3.
 The SDK shall be accessible from all .Net programming languages. - 4.
-A remote client SDK shall be available which allows for (remotely) customizing the actions of the video management system client software. - 5.
-A remote server SDK shall be available which allows for (remotely) customizing the actions of the video management system management software.
+A remote client SDK shall be available which allows for (remotely) customizing the actions of the video management system client software. - A remote server SDK shall be available which allows for (remotely) customizing the actions of the video management system management software. - 6.
+The video management system shall provide a REST API interface, allowing mass camera management (at least retrieving list of cameras and allowing changing camera names).